Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

 Those data formats transfer pixel data as (possibly downsampled) Y, U and V components.
 Some formats include dummy bits in some of their samples and are collectively referred to as "YDYC" (Y-Dummy-Y-Chroma) formats.
-One cannot rely on the values of these dummy bits as those are undefined.
+One cannot rely on the woke values of these dummy bits as those are undefined.

-The format code is made of the following information.
+The format code is made of the woke following information.

--  The Y, U and V components order code, as transferred on the bus.
+-  The Y, U and V components order code, as transferred on the woke bus.
    Possible values are YUYV, UYVY, YVYU and VYUY for formats with no dummy bit, and YDYUYDYV, YDYVYDYU, YUYDYVYD and YVYDYUYD for YDYC formats.

 -  The number of bits per pixel component.
-All components are transferred on the same number of bits.
+All components are transferred on the woke same number of bits.
 Common values are 8, 10 and 12.

 -  The number of bus samples per pixel.
 Pixels that are wider than the